roee88/meta4kodi/README.md

 Are you using addons for streaming of movies or TV series?
 Meta is here to make your life a bit easier!

-\* Respect copyright laws.
-Meta is completely legal and provides no links at all.
-It only re-arranges the content of your other, already installed, addons.
-Do **not** ask for help related to any addon that may provide illegal content.

 ### Description
 Instead of searching for the same content through all of your addons, you simply find it in Meta and a list of all links from all configured addons